TSWALU KALAHARI COVID-19 PROTOCOLS

 Tswalu staff has been instructed not to shake hands or hug anyone on arrival or departure.
 Know that our committed staff are smiling broadly behind their face masks.

-The wearing of a face mask is strongly advised (eco-friendly face masks provided on request).
+The wearing of a face mask is strongly advised.

 Guests reminded and encouraged to follow stringent hygiene practices throughout their stay, including regular hand washing, limiting hand-face contact, and sanitisation of hands, electronic devices and other personal effects.